The CMS Playbook: Five plays to nail multi-carrier delivery management

 Chapter 2 - The motive

-So, multi-carrier isn’t really an option in ‘the new world’; it’s a requirement for de-risking operations.
-But, in the interest of completeness, here are some of the blockers that ops teams often come up against:
+So, multi-carrier isn’t really an option; it’s a requirement for de-risking operations.
+Taking into consideration recent strike action, bad weather disruption, staff shortages, Brexit and the cost of living crisis; shipping costs and carrier management are under a hot spotlight.
+But, in the interest of completeness, here are some blockers that ops teams often come up against:

-- Managing relationship with one carrier is hard enough, how can we manage multiple?
+- Managing our relationship with one carrier is hard enough, how can we manage multiple?

-- Carrier integrations are costly, how do we build a business case for the budget?
+- New carrier integrations are costly, how do we build a business case for the budget?
+Plus, maintaining them is expensive too.

 - How do I battle for IT resource for each carrier integration?